bagitag/kotlin-spring-boot-web-service-template/.document/DEVELOPMENT.md

 ## Kotlin Notebook

 The [attached kernel mode](https://www.jetbrains.com/help/idea/kotlin-notebook.html#attached-kernel-mode) of [Kotlin Notebook](https://www.jetbrains.com/help/idea/kotlin-notebook.html) is supported via the `kotlin-jupyter-spring-starter` Maven dependency.
+Build the project with the `-Pdev` profile to include the dependency.